lucasaxm/ltafantasybot/README.md

 ### Why Use Cloudflare Worker?

 If you're running the bot on a VPS, you might encounter Cloudflare challenges that block direct API access.
-The Cloudflare Worker acts as a proxy with the correct headers to bypass these restrictions.
+The [Cloudflare Worker](./cloudflare-worker/README.md) acts as a proxy with the correct headers to bypass these restrictions.

+**For VPS deployments with Cloudflare issues**: See the [Cloudflare Worker setup guide](./cloudflare-worker/README.md).

 ## Getting Your Session Token